 Shiva has worked tirelessly to bring about change in the way commercial farms and gardens produce crops in order to promote environmentalism.
 In 1991, she founded an organization called Navdanya (which means “Nine Seeds”) whose mandate is to educate farmers on the positive aspects of diverse plantings as opposed to monoculture farms.
 In order to promote diversity in India’s farms, the organization established more than 40 seed banks across the country to provide local farmers with access to varied crops.

-Which women gardeners have influenced the way that you garden?
+Which Mothers of Nature have influenced the way that you garden?
 Let us know in the comments!

 You Might Also Like: